General/ Medical Retina / General

 His diverse fellowship experience helps him to treat patients with multiple eye diseases.

 Dr Tame has broad experience in Oral Surgery and Oral Medicine with a special interest in advanced Dento-Alveolar surgery including management of impacted teeth, complex extractions, dental implants, oral medicine and oral pathology.

-Dr Tame has held an academic appointment in Oral Surgery at the University of Queensland in addition to a specialist Oral Surgery appointment with Queensland Health at Toowoomba Base Hospital.
-He has previously been a Lecturer in Oral Surgery at the University of Sydney and currently holds the position of Hospital Recognised Specialist in Oral Surgery with NSW Health at The Sydney Dental Hospital.
+Dr Tame has held an academic appointment in Oral Surgery at the University of Queensland in addition to a Oral Surgery appointment with Queensland Health at Toowoomba Base Hospital.
+He has previously been a Lecturer in Oral Surgery at the University of Sydney and currently holds a senior position in the Oral Surgery Department of the Sydney Dental Hospital.

 Dr Tame works privately in the Sydney metropolitan area and is available for consultations at his Pymble practice.

 Dr Michael Taplin is an adult and paediatric ENT surgeon.
 After obtaining his fellowship to the Royal Australasian College of Surgeons (RACS) in 2004, Michael undertook training in Toronto, Canada, working at the Toronto General Hospital and the Hospital for Sick Children (Sick Kids) under the guidance of world experts: Drs John Rutka, Jerry Halik and Blake Papsin.